Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---
 #### `select_all()`
-Select all text in the current document.
+Select all text in the document.

 ---
 #### `clear_selection()`
 Clear the current selection.

 ---
 #### `get_selection()`
 Return any selected text.

 ---
 #### `resolve_url(url)`
 Generate a full url from the specified url.
-This can be used to generate proper links when given a relative url.
+This can be used to generate full urls when given a relative url.

 Parameters
 * **url** *(string)* - Specifies the url to modify.